kokopuffz/first-git/readme.txt

 working on git to track my code!

-added some new changes! i'm practicing yay
+adding some new changes! i'm practicing yay

+ctrl cmd space adds emojis!
+🌙